Willy-Kind/clean-architecture-dotnet-template/README.md

 - .NET SDK (version 8)

-If you don't have the .Net SDK installed wisit [Download.Net](https://dotnet.microsoft.com/en-us/download) and follow the instruction
+If you don't have the .Net SDK installed visit [Download.Net](https://dotnet.microsoft.com/en-us/download) and follow the instruction